 There remains a residual risk that the organisation may be adversely affected by the long-term impact of the Covid-19 pandemic.
-This risk may arise if post-pandemic budgets are reduced and public sector investment curtailed.
+This risk may arise if post-pandemic budgets are reduced, and public sector investment curtailed.
+This risk is now likely to be less significant than the risks arising from inflation and the war in Ukraine.

-During the emergency, the scale and scope of Strategic Investment Board Ltd's work continued to increase.
+During the pandemic, the scale and scope of Strategic Investment Board Ltd's work continued to increase.
 This has been the result both of additional requests for assistance from partner organisations and through our own strategic initiatives.
 There is a risk that Strategic Investment Board Ltd may not be able to recruit staff with the skills, knowledge and experience required to address these requirements.
-The organisation is, however, currently less vulnerable to the parallel risk that current staff may be attracted by offers from the previously booming economies in Ireland and the South East of England.
 The success of the programmes and projects supported by Strategic Investment Board Ltd would be endangered by the precipitate departure of key staff.